fherreralab/organic-microcavity-spectra/README.md

 Number of layers that compose the microcavity structure, their thickness, and the complex dielectric functions of all materials involved over the wavelengths of interest.

 **Output**
 For a given input field incidence angle and field polarization (TM or TE), the code computes the transmission, reflection and absorption spectra over a frequency region of interest.
-Dispersion curves are obtained by varying the incidence angle.
+Dispersion curves are obtained by varying the angle of incidence.

 ## Matlab folder